roytang/blog/content/replies/2016/04/d2fj99k/index.md

 - Philippines
 ---

 From http://newsinfo.inquirer.net/730238/profiles-liberal-partys-senatorial-slate: "Drilon said: Recto is the most hardworking and one of the most productive senators.
-He has authored bills for free health insurance for senior citizens, special discount for persons with disability, and the scrapping of tax in 13th-month pay bonus."\n\n
+He has authored bills for free health insurance for senior citizens, special discount for persons with disability, and the scrapping of tax in 13th-month pay bonus."